 PPUG is located at 33 High Street, Newport, Isle of Wight PO30 1SR

-Come along to PPUG to see our latest exhibition 'Mindful & Soulful', featuring artwork from participants of our mental wellbeing pilot project 'PortFolio'.
+Our 'Mindful & Soulful' exhibition featured artwork from participants of our mental wellbeing pilot project.
+PortFolio.

 PPUG's July exhibition featured stunning artwork from Nine Acres Primary School.